+(Waste 18) If the water quality assessment required by condition (Waste 18) demonstrates that the water is not suitable for release to land, then water must be collected and disposed of at an appropriate facility.

 Residual drilling material

-(Waste 15) If sumps are used to store residual drilling material or drilling fluids, they must only be used for the duration of drilling activities.
+(Waste 9) If sumps are used to store residual drilling material or drilling fluids, they must only be used for the duration of drilling activities.